Merkoba/Meltdown/README.md

 Scrollable config panel to pack more configs.

-Close single tabs, all tabs, or old tabs.
+Close single tabs, all tabs, old tabs, to the left, to the right, or others.

 Horizontally-scrollable snippet text areas to show code.